-The initial budget for operations, maintenance, renewal, and replacement was prepared just prior to financial close in 2009, before the selection of toll technology and the establishment of the Customer Service Center.
-The FY 2016 operating budget was revised to reflect actual contracted amounts and cost trends observed since opening the road to traffic, and was subsequently used by the Authority's financial advisor to produce the updated financial model.
-Actual operating expenses for FY 2016 were approximately 1.6 percent higher than budgeted, which is expected as transactions and revenues exceeded projections by 10 percent and 26 percent, respectively.
-It is also important to note that in the form of toll operations, cost per transaction decreased 12.5% as compared to last fiscal year.
+The initial budget for operations, maintenance, renewal and replacement was prepared just prior to financial close in 2009, before the selection of toll technology and the establishment of the Customer Service Center.
+The FY 2017 operating budget was revised to reflect actual contracted amounts and cost trends observed since opening the road to traffic.
+It was subsequently used by the Authority's financial advisor to produce the updated financial model.
+Actual operating expenses for FY 2017 were approximately 1.6 percent higher than budgeted, which is expected as transactions and revenues exceeded projections by 13 percent and 37 percent, respectively.